Stephen Yagman: Legal career

 On November 12, 1997, Yagman was sworn in by U.S. District Judge Robert M. Takasugi as Special Prosecutor for the State of Idaho to prosecute FBI sniper Lon T. Horiuchi in the August 22, 1992 Ruby Ridge killing of Vicki Weaver.
 In 2001, Yagman won a decision from the U.S. Court of Appeals for the Ninth Circuit declaring that federal law enforcement agents did not enjoy sovereign immunity and could be prosecuted criminally for state law homicide.
 Idaho v.
 Horiuchi, 253 F.3d 359 (9th Cir.
-2001)(en banc).
-In January 2002, Yagman brought the first case seeking habeas corpus relief for Guantanamo Bay detainees, and in December 2003, won the first case in which it was declared that Guantanamo detainees were entitled to seek habeas corpus relief in United States courts.
-Gherebi v.
-Bush & Rumsfeld, 374 F.3d 727 (9th Cir.
-2004).
+2001) (en banc).